Historical exploration defined porphyry/intrusion related style anomalies

 Prior to the mining during World War II, what exploration or mineral exploitation activities are unknown.
 After World War II and the termination of mining, the Stara Planina area was reportedly explored for uranium by former-Yugos lav state agencies which undertook limited exploration.

 In the period 2003-2004 previous explorers performed minor copper exploration in the area.
 Although limited, this exploration activity was the first to document porphyry style potential of the area, on the Gradiste anomaly.
 Further work was also performed by Reservoir Capital Corp.

-Figure 3– Stara Planina hosts a number of different styles of mineralisation.
-Top left -high grade mineralisation is associated with the, now closed, Aljin Do Cu-Au-Bi mine; Top centre –Cu-Au mineralisation is associated with the Granodiorite intrusive ; Top right Au mineralisation is associated with the structural deformation
+Stara Planina hosts a number of different styles of mineralisation.
+Below left – high grade mineralisation is associated with the now closed Aljin Do Cu-Au-Bi mine; Below centre – Cu-Au mineralisation is associated with the Granodiorite intrusive; Below right – Au mineralisation is associated with the structural deformation.